LTS-VVE/ReliaChat/README.md

 chmod +x ~/startup.sh
 chmod +x ~/ReliaChat/backend/backend_server.py
 echo "~/startup.sh" >> ~/.bashrc
 echo -e "\033[32mInstallation and setup complete.
 Ollama and ReliaChat backend are ready to launch.
-Please RESTART TERMUX BY CLICKING EXIT ON THE NOTIFICATION DROP DOWN.\033[0m"
+Please RESTART TERMUX BY CLICKING EXIT ON THE NOTIFICATION DROP DOWN.
+Thank you for using ReliaChat! \033[0m"
 ```

 > [!NOTE]